 Engine conversions in the United States are subject to regulations imposed by the U.S. Environmental Protection Agency ("EPA"), and in California, the California Air Resources Board ("CARB").
-At this time, the Company has received U.S. EPA approval for the Navistar DT466E and DT530E engines, and a Certificate of Conformity for the Mack E7, Detroit Diesel Series 60 and Caterpillar 3406E/C15 engine models.

-Engine conversions in Europe, and certain other regions, are subject to regulations imposed by the European Union ("EU"), or local regulations.
-At this time, the Company has received EURO VI certification from the EU for the OT13 heavy-duty 13-liter natural gas engine.
+Engine conversions in Europe, and certain other regions, are subject to regulations imposed by the European Union ("EU"), or local authorities.